shrewdacumen/shortly-app-by-sungwook/shortly-app-swiftui-fmlzpw/design/README.md

 ## `Additional Features` that were NOT included in the code challenge and that were added:
   - url validation: func validateUrl() of String extension does this.
+      - the version 1
-      Because it wasn't a part of the code challenge, I'll add it with AlertView() when it could not validate.
+      Because it wasn't a part of the code challenge, I'll add it with Alert view when it could not validate.
       And please note that **[Alert](https://developer.apple.com/documentation/swiftui/alert)** is deprecated again in **SwiftUI3 (Xcode13)**, being replaced by the modifier  **alert(_:isPresented:presenting:actions:message:)**.
+      As I had misunderstood the way of presenting the error message, I interpreted wrongly it to be an Alert view.
+      - the version 2
+      As the picture '1.2_main_screen_empty_missing_link.png', I changed it accordingly.
   - The returned state of 'input' field empty shall be treated in the same way but with a different error message.
   - Orientation is fixed at Portrate mode.
+  - I can not clearly determine the design decision for the color scheme of Dark mode.
+      But I'll advance a bit the color scheme arbitrarily even if I am not sure that it would be suitable for this project so far.

 Your users should be able to: